Chen-XueWen/Reflectarray-Designer-Software/README.md

 4. The libraries are all designed by me, please only use it for your own research purpose

 ```
-Do not click on the "Element Library" button, because I have removed the library from my google drive already.
+Do not click on the "Element Library" button, because I have removed the library from my google drive already, hence I have provided you the option to download from this github
 ```

 Please do not distribute the software without my permission, Thank you :)